hbkwong/familyfridaydemo/README.md

 ![Analytics](app/assets/images/analytics.png)

-Restaurant names, for example, are available via its association to a particular lunch (i.e., the lunch must have a restaurant).
+Restaurant names, for example, are available via its association to a particular lunch (i.e., the lunch belongs to a restaurant).

 ```html
 <h2 class="label">Restaurant</h2>